xHeinrich/Masquerpet/README.md

 # Installation
 This Laravel installation includes migrations for the game server sql file.
 To install simply pull the repo and run the following commands from the projects root folder:
-- composer update
+- $ composer update
-(set up your .ENV file with settings for mysql)
+- At this point a .env file should have been generated, set up your configuration settings for mysql in here
-- php artisan config:cache
+- $ php artisan config:cache
-- php artisan migrate
+- $ php artisan migrate
-- php artisan key:generate
+- $ php artisan key:generate